Acta Universitatis Lodziensis. Folia Archaeologica

-Contribution to editorial decisions: peer review assists the editor in making editorial decisions and, through editorial communication with the author, may also assist the author in improving the manuscript.
+Contribution to editorial decisions: Peer review assists the Editorial Board of Folia Archaeologica in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.

-Promptness: any invited reviewer who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the editor so that alternative reviewers can be contacted.
+Promptness: Any invited referee who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the Board of Folia Archaeologica so that alternative reviewers can be contacted.

-Standards of objectivity: reviews should be conducted objectively.
-Personal criticism of the author is unacceptable.
+Standards of objectivity: Reviews should be conducted objectively.
+Personal criticism of the author is inacceptable.
 Referees should express their views clearly with appropriate supporting arguments.

-Acknowledgement of sources: reviewers should identify any relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument was previously reported should be accompanied by a relevant citation.
+Acknowledgement of sources: Reviewers should identify relevant published work that has not been cited by the authors.
+Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
 A reviewer should also call to the editor’s attention any substantial similarity or overlap between the manuscript under consideration and any other published data of which they have personal knowledge.